Lawn Contact Tree Top to get a quote for lawn maintenance.…

 Blossom End Rot

 Blossom End Rot is a common disease that affects the fruit of many of our favorite vegetables.
 While tomatoes are the vegetable most affected, peppers, eggplants, and even summer squash can all exhibit blossom end rot.
-This disease develops as a sunken area on the bottom (or blossom) end of the fruit.
-This area will be dark brown or black, and leathery.
-Blossom end rot is a bigger problem early in the gardening season, but fruit can sometimes be ruined throughout the season.
-Blossom end rot is caused by a lack of calcium in the plant.
-Since plants cannot move calcium around in their mature tissues, they need a constant supply of it while producing fruit.
+This disease develops as a sunken area on the fruit’s bottom (or blossom) end.
+This area will be dark brown or black and leathery.
+Blossom end rot is a bigger problem early in the gardening season, but it can sometimes ruin fruit throughout the season.
+Lack of calcium in the plant causes blossom end rot.
+Since plants cannot move calcium around in their mature tissues, they need a constant supply while producing fruit.
 The fast leaf and stem growth of tomatoes and other plants in the spring often leaves little calcium for the fruit.
 Inconsistently watering during a drought or disturbing the roots of vegetables can also lead to this disease.

 Plants often grow out of blossom end rot once their roots establish and the top growth slows down.
 Remove damaged fruit, so the plant doesn’t waste more resources.
 If this disease persists throughout the year, a soil test is beneficial.
 Calcium may need to be added in the form of gypsum, depending on the test results.
 Feed affected plants with a fertilizer low in nitrogen and high in phosphorus since this also helps alleviate the problem.
 Finally, Ferilome’s “Yield Booster” is a spray specifically designed to give plants calcium they can absorb through their tissue.